bleporini/spy-sql/README.md

 Obviously, it can be used with `Spring` or any other DI framework.

-Then you can register any implementation of the simple interface `org.blep.spysql.SqlListener`, `org.blep.spysql.SqlCounter` which is provided or your own:
+Then you can register any implementation of the simple interface `io.blep.spysql.SqlListener`, `io.blep.spysql.SqlCounter` which is provided or your own:

 ```java
 spyDatasource.addListener(listener);